A to Z of Best Practice Low Energy Building – B

 The A to Z is a regular feature on Kiss Life.
 We have some fantastic guest contributors lined up, all are experts in their field.
 Instalments are loosely arranged in alphabetical order.
 The A to Z is applicable to all house building rather than being specific to Kiss House and as such it is a useful resource for all self-builders / custom-builders alike.

-This post covers B and to date we have published Building Performance Evaluation, Building Regulations & BIM – Building Information Modelling all below.
+This post covers B below you will find Some Thoughts on Best Practice, Building Performance Evaluation, Building Regulations & BIM – Building Information Modelling all below.

 Sign up for our news and occasional updates so you don’t miss out on A to Z instalments!

 Best Practice – Some Thoughts / What It Means To Us:

 Best Practice it seems only fitting that as this is an A to Z of Best Practice Low Energy Building we should shine a light on what it is that we think when thinking about best practice.

 Here are thoughts from some members of the Kiss House Team:

 Building Performance Evaluation has been written by building performance evaluator and low energy design technical specialist Lisa Pasquale.
 We are delighted that Lisa has shared her expertise and knowledge with us and hope that you find it an interesting read.